ymankh/Donoud/README.md

 3. Click on a task to edit its title or details.
 4. Use the input fields and buttons provided to make changes.
 5. Changes are automatically saved to local storage.
+6. Use the filtering options to efficiently organize and find tasks and notes.

 ## Contributing